-What is healthy equity?
-Health equity honors the idea that every individual deserves an equal opportunity to live the healthiest life possible.
-People’s race, economic circumstances, or gender should not affect their access to such basics as healthy food or proper medical care.
-Nor should geographic region determine the availability of health education.
-However, today these very factors influence our nation’s disease rates, life spans, disabilities, and mortality rates, among other things.
+Health equity means that every individual has an equal opportunity to live the healthiest life possible.
+People’s race, economic circumstances, sexual identity, or gender should not affect their access to such basics as healthy food or proper medical care, nor should anyone’s geographic region determine the level of health education available to them.
+However, today these factors influence our nation’s disease rates, life spans, disabilities, and mortality rates.

 According to the National Vital Statistics System, life expectancy can vary by up to seven years between racial and ethnic populations.
-An unequal distribution of resources can be a contributing factor leading to many such alarming differences.
-And while differences in health will always exist, the American Public Health Association (APHA) explains we can avoid those “linked with social, economic, and/or environmental disadvantage.”
+An unequal distribution of resources contributes to many such alarming disparities.
+While health differences will always exist, the American Public Health Association (APHA) explains that we can avoid those “linked with social, economic, and/or environmental disadvantage.”

-Besides their human toll, health disparities also weigh heavily on the economy, costing the U.S. billions of dollars in lost productivity and excess medical expenses.
-Failing to address the urgent need to create health equity will hurt everyone.
+Health equity matters because imbalances in health access lead to differences in life expectancy and quality of life; health disparities also weigh heavily on the economy.
+Inequities in health access cost the U.S. billions of dollars in lost productivity and excess medical expenses.
+Failing to address the urgent need to establish health equity hurts everyone.

 The barriers to achieving health equity are great but not insurmountable.
 Public health professionals stand on the front lines of the fight.
-With ingenuity and tenacity, they can help eradicate those disparities in health between communities that are unjust and unnecessary.
-APHA outlines six strategies that should guide the work of public health professionals.
+With ingenuity and tenacity, they can help eradicate unjust and unnecessary disparities.
+APHA describes the importance of health equity and outlines six strategies that should guide the work of public health professionals:

-- Explicitly identify the communities who suffer health disparities.
+- Explicitly identify communities who suffer health disparities.